amchess/BrainLearn/Readme.md

 _Integer, Default: 100, Min: 1, Max: 100_
 The maximum number of moves the engine chooses from the experience book

+### Experience Book Min Depth

+_Integer, Default: 4, Min: 1, Max: 255_
+The min depth for the experience book

 ### MonteCarlo Tree Search section (experimental: thanks to original Stephan Nicolet work)
 #### MCTS (checkbox)